treeform/dumpincludes/README.md

 # See where your exe size comes from.

-Some times its surprising where most of the code in your exe comes from.
+Sometimes it is surprising where most of the code in your exe comes from.
 Simply use this tool to list out where:

+Build this project by running `nimble install` in the repo directory.

 Compile your program with `--debugger:native`